jalainrn/cryptoCurrency/README.md

 - If so, loads the data form the file.
 - If not, downloads the data from the CoinMarketCap's API and creates the data.txt file.

-2 - Display the menu with three options.
+2 - Display the menu with four options.
+- Delete the data.txt
+- Refresh the data from the API
+- See the detail of a specific currency
+- Exit

 ## Author